-17. What impact has the COVID-19 pandemic had on zoonotic influenza activity and pandemic risk?
+17. Has the COVID-19 pandemic had an impact on zoonotic influenza activity and pandemic risk?

-The COVID-19 pandemic has been a stark reminder of the public health threat posed by viruses circulating in animals.
+The COVID-19 pandemic has not had a direct impact on zoonotic influenza activity.
+However, the COVID-19 pandemic has been a stark reminder of the public health threat posed by viruses circulating in animals.
 Zoonoses with influenza viruses from birds and pigs have continued to be detected and remain a threat.
 As such, GISRS continues to update the list of available CVVs for pandemic preparedness purposes and conducts risk assessments when zoonotic events are identified.
 The influenza monthly risk assessment summaries are published on the WHO website.

-18. How has the COVID-19 pandemic impacted the 2022-2023 northern hemisphere influenza vaccine recommendation?
+18. How has the COVID-19 pandemic impacted the 2023 southern hemisphere influenza vaccine recommendation?